yoderme/tomcat60/BRANCH-README.txt

  consider this class as non-public API at this moment.

- 2. TestTomcat class has several tests that run successfully and prove the concept.
+ 2. There are several test classes that run successfully and prove the concept.

+ TestTomcat, TestConnector.

  Caveat: The testSingleWebapp() test assumes that examples web application has been built and copied into output\build\webapps\examples\

  Make sure to run Ant build before running the test from within an IDE.

+ 3. Support for starting Tomcat with a random port number (port number 0) has been implemented. (r1723545 + r1723551, BZ 52028).

 Known issues / FIXME: